-Consumer Singapore serves the Singapore residential telecommunications and multimedia market.
-Its objective is to transform each Singapore household into a Singtel Digital Home by providing a comprehensive range of services and products including mobile voice and data, fixed voice, fixed broadband, pay-TV, and content and application services.
+Consumer Singapore serves the Singapore retail consumer and residential segment with telecommunications, content and digital services.
+It aims to be the most valued digital services provider by delivering a comprehensive range of products and services including mobile voice and data, fixed voice, fixed broadband, pay-TV, and content and application services.